Reduce Stress with a Park Visit

 What struck me most significantly is that it was quiet.
 Not the kind of quiet you have when you are alone in your home – that quiet is filled with electronics and lights and human noise.
 This was hushed quiet.
 Still.
 Alone.
 Magical.
-Present in my magical moment were the rain drops on the leaves and the lake, lulling the animals and birds into a type of rested silence that brought tears to my eyes and made me feel like I was in a holy place.
+Present in my magical moment was the raindrops on the leaves and the lake, lulling the animals and birds into a type of rested silence that brought tears to my eyes and made me feel like I was in a holy place.

 Nature can do that.
 Make you feel well.
 Since my earliest book, I have been doing research on the wellness power of trees and nature.
 Standing on the banks of Lake Trillium with a gray cloud hanging over my head, raindrops on the water, trees all around me, and not another living soul near me, I felt like I could actually breathe.
 Really breathe.
 I took a deep breath and felt all the worries and troubles that were in my soul disappear.
 This is the type of wellness that trees and nature can bring.